Extending Weinberg's EFT: effective scalar-tensor theories up to sixth order: On-shell scattering amplitudes

 for arbitrary constants $\lambda_{\pm \pm \pm}$.
 As before, $\lambda_{+++}=\pm \lambda_{---}$ maps to a parity even (odd) operator of the form $(\text{Riemann tensor} )^3 \phi$, and we can generalise to the same operators weighted by arbitrary functions of $\phi$.
 At sixth order in derivatives there are no terms with more than three Riemann tensors, so we are done.

 Let us summarize what our amplitude analysis has revealed.
 At fourth order in derivatives, we can describe the EFT in terms of the following independent operators: \begin{itemize} \item even parity: one with no Riemann tensors and one with two Riemann tensors, \item odd parity: one with two Riemann tensors. \end{itemize} At sixth order, we can describe the EFT in terms of the following: \begin{itemize} \item even parity: two with no Riemann tensors, one each of one Riemann tensor, two Riemann tensors and three Riemann tensors, \item odd parity: one each of one Riemann tensor, two Riemann tensors and three Riemann tensors. \end{itemize} This counting agrees perfectly with our analysis of the previous sections.
 The on-shell amplitude methods therefore provide an independent and efficient check of those results.
-Furthermore, the fact that all mixed-helicity amplitudes vanish ensures a one-to-one correspondence between even- and odd-parity operators containing at least one Riemann tensor term.
+If we disregard the pure-scalar sector and focus only on operators containing at least one Riemann tensor, there is a one-to-one correspondence between even- and odd-parity operators.
+This follows from the fact that all mixed-helicity amplitudes vanish at this order in derivatives.
+Should this persist at higher derivative order, the same correspondence would continue to hold.
+Whether or not this happens remains to be checked explicitly.
 It is important to note that different choices of operator basis in the EFT may redistribute derivatives and Riemann tensors among operators, but they cannot change the total number of independent interactions.
 In contrast, the amplitudes capture the genuinely invariant content of the theory, independent of basis or field redefinition.